EvoCatalysis/evocatalysis.github.io/join/index.md

 ### Postdoctoral scholar
-We are currently offering multiple postdoctoral positions, with funding available to support either computational or experimental research/engineering in enzyme.

-<b>Biochemistry Experiment Track</b>: Applicants should exhibit research experience in areas such as protein expression purification and enzyme activity characterization.
-They will benefit from co-advisory with experimental PIs and will collaborate extensively with computational scientists.

-<b>Computation Track</b>: Applicants are expected to have research experience in Computational Chemistry or Computational Biology, especially in areas like Molecular Dynamics Simulations, QM/MM, or Machine Learning.
-However, we welcome inquiries and CV submissions from candidates with any computational background to discuss their specific circumstances.

-Depending on project requirements, opportunities exist for joint supervision with renowened research groups, including those at Harvard University, SUNY Buffalo, etc.
+We are constantly seeking highly motivated computational postdocs to join our team!

+We are also partnering with the biosynthesis group at UF to recruit a postdoc with expertise in bioinformatics or machine learning!

+In addition to our team, our department has multiple computational postdoc positions available, spanning fields from computer science to AI drug discovery.

 If you are interested in our research, you are encouraged to send an inquiry and CV to [wenjunxie@ufl.edu](mailto:wenjunxie@ufl.edu).

 ### Graduate student
-We accept graduate students from several different programs at University of Florida.
-We offer full scholarships and accept applications for both fall and spring semesters.
+Applications for the [PhD program](https://graduateeducation.pharmacy.ufl.edu/prospective-students/application-process/) at the College of Pharmacy are open until December 1st.
+We offer full scholarships, and there is no need for students to take up TA positions.
+GRE is not necessary.

+We welcome students for both **computational and wet-lab** research positions.

 If you are interested in our research, please reach out to [wenjunxie@ufl.edu](mailto:wenjunxie@ufl.edu).
-Students working in the wet-lab will receive joint supervision from the experimental group.

 ### Research assistant
-We warmly welcome research assistants, particularly master students from UF majoring in computer science, chemical engineering, bioengineering, and related fields.
+We welcome research assistants, particularly master students from UF majoring in computer science, chemical engineering, bioengineering, and related fields.

 ### Undergraduate student
 We have opportunities available for undergraduate research.
+Please join us to do exciting science.
 {% include section.html %}